Heatley

 Heatley has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that could impact this area.
+AreaSearch has identified four projects likely to impact the area.
 Major projects include Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Harris Crossing Estate, Kirwan Police Complex, and Kirwan Health Campus Expansion.
-The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.